 AmeriCorps Alums – Stay involved with service and connect with other AmeriCorps alumni from around the country on the AmeriCorps Alums Facebook page.

-Questions about an AmeriCorps Education Award payment or issues with the My AmeriCorps portal: Contact the National Service Hotline at 1-800-942-2677.
-The Hotline is staffed by customer service representatives from 8:00-8:00 EST.
+For questions about SCA's AmeriCorps education award payment or issues with the My AmeriCorps portal, contact the National Service Hotline at 1-800-942-2677.
+The Hotline is staffed by customer service representatives from 9:00am - 7:00pm EST.